Cochran County License Hearing Guide

 Related Guides

-Cochran DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Cochran County DUI License Suspension & ALR Hearing

-• What Happens if You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended, starting 40 days after your arrest.
-You will lose your opportunity to challenge the suspension before it goes into effect.
+• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended, and you will lose your opportunity to challenge the suspension administratively.

 Automatic License Suspension